TeachBooks Questions#

 Each of the options and placeholders will be shortly explained next:

-The code inside <question> for multiple-choice questions is for both variants based on the same syntax.
+The code inside <question> for multiple-choice questions is for the variant single-select has the following syntax.

 To define a single correct option, add code of the form